Rasagnya-Choppa/BenchOddyssey_TDL/README.md

 A command line tool to model the likes count of a YouTube video as a function of various features.
 Since this task focused on feature engineering I have tried to obtain relevant features for the data set from different methods and sources.
 I have used the YouTube API to gather video details such as -
+- Video_id
+- Title
+- PublishedAt
+- ChannelId
+- ChannelTitle
+- Trending_Date
+- Tags
 - View Count
+- Likes
 - Comment Count
-- Dislike Count
-- Favorite Count
-- Life of video
-- Duration
-- Category etc.
+- Thumbnail_Link etc

-Another set of features was gathered from the characteristics of the channel via which the video was uploaded.
-Some of the features in this category were -
-- Channel Subscriber Count
-- Channel View Count
-- Channel Video Count
-- Channel Comment Count

-The third method I used for feature engineering was finding out the number of times the video was shared on other social media platforms such as Facebook, Google Plus, Linkedin and Pinterest.
-Hence the next 5 features were generated as well -
+The predicted dataset contains the next 5 features generated as well -
-- Facebook Shares
+- view_count
-- Google Plus Shares
+- comment_count
-- LinkedIn Shares
+- Sentiment_Scores
-- Pinterest Shares
+- time_till_trend
-- Total Shares
+- Subscriber_Count

 The model which we used was the XGBoost (Extreme Gradient Boosting).
 XGBoost is an ensemble learning technique that combines multiple decision trees to improve predictive performance.
-- R-square=0.95
+- R-square: 0.9597375701889096
-- MSME
+- RMSE:110538.93938925382
-- MSE
+- MAE:31216.7363869918

 ## How to Use
 I have developed a command line tool to test out the model.